 • Foster the ability to work co-operatively in the context of design

-• Provide an analytical and critical framework to enable students to understand the potential for new technologies and creative design
+• Provide a reflective, analytical and critical framework to enable students to identify and articulate the potential for advanced creative design with and for emerging media.

-• Give you an understanding of the scope and limitations of digital applications in design
+• Give you an understanding of the scope and limitations of digital applications and practices in design

-• Encourage the development of professional skills and experience in working with digital media.
+• Encourage the development of creative and commercial skills and experience appropriate to professional employment in design and digital media.

 Although this is a taught programme, our emphasis is more on facilitating learning than on teaching.
 We aim to provide an environment in which learning can be maximised, and the teaching staff are just one resource among many that students can exploit.
 Given the speed with which technology changes, we encourage our students to be agile, adaptable, creative and curious, operating on the exploratory edges of current and emerging practices, building on experience of digital technologies applied to design.